 It occurred to me, as I read through some of his posts, how his focus is more on the personal things happening to him rather than observations of people and places he encounters along the journey.
 While that’s just fine, I wonder if he’s perhaps missing out on that long-time tradition of American travel-writing, where the writers gave us their unique versions of the elusive, ever-changing essence of America and her people through compelling narratives.
 Do people even do that anymore?
 Is the great American travel memoir done for?

 Let me add one quick note before you dive into the list.
 There’s a reason why travel memoirs are loved over others.
 I know many people who wouldn’t touch memoirs in general, but enjoy this sub-genre.
 For me, a travel memoir is like going on a journey with a friend.
 Or, at least, by the end of the journey, discovering that you’ve made a very good friend.
-And isn’t that one of the pleasures of real-life journeys as well: finding / making unexpected new friends?
+And isn’t that one of the pleasures of real-life journeys as well: finding and making unexpected new friends?

 1) The Journals of Lewis and Clark by Merriweather Lewis and William Clark: These two inspired entire generations of explorers across America.
-They were, of course, the original and intrepid travelers who set out, on presidential order, to discover, map and document the unknown lands that were part of the Louisiana Purchase.
+They were, of course, the original and intrepid travelers who set out, on a presidential order, to discover, map, and document the unknown lands that were part of the Louisiana Purchase.
 Not easy reading, by any means, given the early-19th century English.
 But totally worth it.

-2) and 3) Life on the Mississippi and Roughing It by Mark Twain: Travels, 19th century style.
+2) and 3) Life on the Mississippi and Roughing It by Mark Twain: Travels, 19th-century style.
 Twain, the humorist, at his best while also shrewd and canny with details about people’s wicked ways.
-The Mississippi book has 2 parts: first, tales from when he was a steamboat pilot, pre-Civil War and, second, a retracing after, when rail had overtaken steamboats.
+The Mississippi book has two parts: first, tales from when he was a steamboat pilot, pre-Civil War and, second, a retracing after, when rail had overtaken steamboats.
 Roughing It is about stagecoach travels, prospecting and other such old-timey things in the Wild West.
 Whether you like his other writing or not, these books are charming and quaint, and so much more.
 Above all, sheer escapism.

-4) Ernie’s America: The Best of Ernie Pyle’s 1930’s Travel Dispatches by Ernie Pyle: A journalist by trade, Pyle wrote newspaper travel columns — for 6 days a week, of 1000-or-so words each, for 7 long years — going across the length and breadth of the country.
+4) Ernie’s America: The Best of Ernie Pyle’s 1930’s Travel Dispatches by Ernie Pyle: A journalist by trade, Pyle wrote newspaper travel columns — for six days a week, of 1000-or-so words each, for seven long years — going across the length and breadth of the country.
 Depression-era sentiments mark his vivid and intimate descriptions of both rural and urban America.
 His more well-known works were the Pulitzer-winning wartime columns, where he worked alongside troops and recorded the smaller moments in real-time.
 In all his writing, he never chased the big headlines, preferring to focus on the everyman (and everywoman, for that matter.)
 It is sad that his books are out of print.

 5) America Day by Day by Simone de Beauvoir: Just before WWII ended, de Beauvoir traveled to America and took New York society and intelligentsia by storm.
 She was also having an affair with another writer, Nelson Algren, at the time.
 While there are lovely descriptive bits about American landscape, people and culture in this daily personal journal, it is, as one might expect, an existentialist view of America and the nature of travel.
 There are also many details about her own life — varied experiences that ran the entire gamut of emotions — both because of missing her home country and discovering new and exciting facets of her host country.
 Notably, too, there’s a refreshing lack of the macho-ness of the other travel books on this list.
 Having tried to read The Second Sex and failed to complete it, this book was definitely a lot more accessible for me.